How to get lipoma removal covered by insurance?

 4. Does lipoma removal require hospitalization?

-Since lipoma removal is a minor surgery, patients are allowed to get discharged on the same day of the procedure.
-However, you might have to stay at the hospital for a night or so if you have a comparatively larger lipoma to be removed.
+Since lipoma removal is a minor surgery, patients can get discharged on the same day of the procedure.
+However, you might have to stay at the hospital for a night or so if you have a comparatively more giant lipoma to be removed.

 Conclusion